 - Which customer most strongly supports your company’s goals and mission?

 - Which customer will you be able to ‘speak to’ long term (so that you’re not having to rebrand one year from now)?

 If you followed that exercise through and created a fully fleshed-out customer avatar, CONGRATULATIONS on taking your first step towards a successful, branded business – this foundational work is going to pay off in so many ways as you flesh out your skin care company.

-Deciding your target market is just one step (of fifteen) to check off your list when either LAUNCHING for the first time or REBRANDING your line.
+Deciding your target market is just one step to check off your list when either LAUNCHING for the first time or REBRANDING your line.